Wondering how to paint a dresser? This easy DIY tutorial walks through painting a dresser with the best spray paint for wood furniture.

-Once you get started painting, you find yourself looking around the house to see what else could use a fresh coat of spray paint … I have a few fun projects to share with you guys!
+I used to be nervous to paint furniture.
+But I swear, once you get started painting, you find yourself looking around the house to see what else could use a fresh coat of spray paint!

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a percentage of sales at no extra cost to you.

 My favorite spray paint for wood furniture is this paint by Rust-Oleum.
 It’s easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.

 Plus having the paint and primer combined in one can saves some work.
 (Primer helps the paint stick evenly to the surface.)